shekkbuilder/C-3/Notes/README.md

 	struct rectangle rect_one;
 	rect_one.a.x;

+### Using structures

+The only legal operations we can perform on structures are copying the structure or assigning it as a single unit, passing its address with the unary operator ‘&’ and accessing its members

+Pointers can be created using the structures type then initialized the usual way using & to point to the address:

+	customer_db *cust_pointer;
+	cust_pointer = &single_cust;

 ### Structure scenario example

 You run a retail store and want a database of customers.
 A structure can be used to create a database-like structure for each customer.